dykuang/Liang-Causality/README.md

 ```
 or torch module `LiangCausalityEstimator` from the same file as:
 ```
 XY = torch.tensor(xy.T, dtype=torch.float32)
 model = LiangCausalityEstimator(n_step=1, dt=1)
 XY = XY.unsqueeze(0)  # Add batch dimension
 causality, variance, normalized_causality = model(XY)
 ```
-They should provide the same result.
-Please find some more examples in `examples.ipynb`.
+They should provide the same result (`float32` works for most of the time, but `float64` may be needed for some cases).
+Please find some more examples in `example.ipynb`.

 ## Reference